Ethics and Regulatory Documentation

 For more information:

 - Visit the Demonstration Projects page for detailed descriptions of the NIH Collaboratory Demonstration Projects.

-- Visit the Regulatory/Ethics Core page for additional information on ethical and regulatory considerations in pragmatic trials, including a comprehensive list of tools, publications, and resources.
+- Visit the Ethics and Regulatory Core page for additional information on ethical and regulatory considerations in pragmatic trials, including a comprehensive list of tools, publications, and resources.

 OHRP Statement of Participation in Health Care Systems Research Collaboratory Demonstration Project Discussions

 The Office for Human Research Protections (OHRP) participated in the regulatory and ethics discussions regarding demonstration project studies being conducted through the NIH Health Care Systems (HCS) Research Collaboratory to provide technical advice as needed on the requirements of the Department of Health and Human Services (DHHS) Human Subjects Protection Regulations (45 CFR 46 Subpart A - the "Common Rule").
 OHRP has not affirmatively determined that the HSC Research Collaboratory demonstration projects, as they were described during the discussions, would meet all of the regulatory requirements.
 Any OHRP statement that it would be reasonable for an IRB to approve one of the studies discussed was based on the information presented during the discussion.

 We understand that one of the purposes for making these discussion minutes publicly available is to inform institutional review boards (IRBs), institutions, and investigators of how the human subjects protection regulations might apply to studies similar to those being conducted through the HCS Research Collaboratory.
 OHRP notes that determining how the human subjects protection regulations apply must take into consideration study-specific information.
 If IRBs, institutions, or investigators have questions about how the regulations apply to a specific study, they may contact OHRP by phone at (866) 447-4777 (toll-free within the U.S.) or (240) 453-6900, or by e-mail at email@example.com.